 More recently, on December 12 black ice on the 295 turned everyone’s afternoon commute into a chaotic mess.
 An AAA representative confirmed that calls for roadside assistance were practically non-stop from noon onwards, with an average of 100 calls every half-hour.

-Travelling This Winter Season
+Travelling the Roads in Maine This Winter Season

 If you’re planning on traveling to see friends and family this holiday season, you’ll have a lot of company on the road.
 AAA once estimated that during the Christmas and New Year’s season, nearly 95 million people drove long distances to visit loved ones.
 When black ice is added to the equation, you have a potentially dangerous situation.